vuejs/test-utils-docs/src/guide/conditional-rendering.md

 # Conditional Rendering

-Vue Test Utils has a range of features for rendering and making assertions about the state of a component, with the goal of verifying it is behaving as correctly.
+Vue Test Utils has a range of features for rendering and making assertions about the state of a component, with the goal of verifying it is behaving correctly.
 This article will explore how to render components, as well as verify they are rendering content correctly.

 ## Mounting Components